Travel guide

 Internet without roaming when traveling — Complete guide 2026

-The most important thing: traditional roaming can cost you 10 to 50 times more than what you pay at home.
+The most important thing: traditional roaming can cost you between 10 and 50 times more than what you pay at home.
 The most effective alternative today is to activate a local data eSIM before you leave: it installs in minutes, you don't need a physical card, and you keep your Spanish or Latin American number active at the same time.
-In this guide, we explain exactly how to get internet without roaming seamlessly.
+In this guide, we explain exactly how to get internet without roaming, hassle-free.

 What does it mean to browse without roaming?